Fillers gone wrong? | Help and advice from the experts on Dissolving filler with hylase.

 Allergies: Can filler make you sick?

 It is very unlikely that you would be allergic to any products that are used in aesthetic treatments.
-Patients can sometimes be sensitive to peels and topically applied products such as our skincare products.
+Patients can sometimes be sensitive to chemical peels and topically applied products such as our skincare products.
 It’s important to disclose any allergies to your treating practitioner prior to having any interventions.

 Severe allergic reactions are rare, but if you are concerned that you might be allergic it is always advisable to discuss this and find alternatives for treatment.
 Dermal fillers rarely cause allergies and your practitioner should take a full medical history prior to treatment and discuss possible risks of allergy with you.
 If they don’t, turn around and walk out, you’re at risk!